 Answer: A - The stock is undervalued

-Based on the calculation, the stock is determined to be worth $125.
-With the stock currently trading in the market at $120, it is trading $5 below its present value.
+The model estimates the stock is worth $125.
+Since it’s currently trading at $120, it’s trading $5 below its present value.
 Therefore, the stock is undervalued.

 Let’s assume the following:

-The dividend growth model takes the dividend discount model a step further by assuming growth in a stock’s annual dividend.
-This calculation is necessary for stocks with increasing dividends, which is typical for dividend-paying common stocks.
-The model cannot be used for preferred stock because its dividend rate is fixed and does not change over time.
+The dividend growth model extends the dividend discount model by building in growth of the annual dividend, which is common for dividend-paying common stock.
+The model isn’t used for preferred stock because preferred dividends are typically fixed and don’t change over time.

 Sign up for free to take 8 quiz questions on this topic